10 Ways To Create Curb Appeal

 EDGE THE LAWN

-During the heat of the summer with no rain, the lawn should we watered about 3 times per week.
+During the heat of the summer with no rain, the lawn should be watered at least 3 times per week.

-Always water early in the morning when there is dew on the ground and the air temps are at their lowest so the water will soak into the ground.
+Always water early in the morning when there is dew on the ground, and the air temperatures are at their lowest, so the water will soak into the ground.
 Some grass seed and fertilizer companies recommend that watering in the evening will invite disease due to the ground being wet overnight.

 4. ADD ANNUAL FLOWERS & PLANTS